zackmdavis/Less_Wrong_Drafts/aiming_for_convergence_is_like_discouraging_betting.md

  * However, prediction markets illustrate fundamental reasons why rational discourse doesn't particularly look like "aiming for convergence."
 When market prices converge on the truth, it's _because_ traders can only make money by looking for divergences where their beliefs are more accurate than the market's.
 Similarly, when discussions converge on the truth, it's _because_ interlocutors can only advance the discussion by making points where the discussion-so-far has been wrong or incomplete.
 Convergence, if it happens, happens as a side-effect of ironing out all existing mispricings/disagreements; it seems odd to describe this as "aiming for convergence."

-[TODO: summary of the part about "cooperation"]
+[TODO: summary of the part about "cooperation" and "faith"]

  * If ["bad faith"](https://en.wikipedia.org/wiki/Bad_faith) means putting on an appearance of being moved by one set of motives, while actually acting from another, then a guideline to "behave as if your interlocutors are also aiming for convergence on truth" would seem to be an instruction to behave in bad faith.